 If you own horses or run an equestrian facility, you know how much care and attention these wonderful animals require.
 A large stable with many horses is a lot to manage, and you may be wondering if there’s a more convenient way to guarantee the horses are safe, fed, and have the water they need.

 Modern equestrian estates use stall surveillance cameras to quickly check in on a horse’s food and water buckets.
-You’ll want to use high-definition cameras with night vision footage to help you see in low light settings.
-Built-in video analytics can alert your security system if specific actions occur—like an unfamiliar face enters the stable or a stall door is opened.
+You’ll want to use high-definition cameras with night vision technology to help you see in low-light settings.
+Night vision cameras use infrared light to illuminate images even in very dark areas.
+Built-in video analytics can alert your security system if specific actions occur—like an unfamiliar face entering the stable or a stall door opening.

-The footage from your stable’s stalls can be displayed in real-time on weatherproof TVs inside the building and on the exterior walls.
+The footage from your stable’s stalls can be displayed in real-time on weatherproof TVs inside the building and the exterior walls.
 As grooms walk around the property, they’ll be able to glance at the screen and catch if Sally’s water looks low.
-After hours, the grooms can also monitor the stables and fields from their carouseling camera feed on their in-room displays.

 You don’t have to be anywhere near the stable to see camera footage—or on the property at all, for that matter!
 With remote monitoring on your phone or tablet, you’re free to check on video feeds from anywhere in the world.
 You’re always a moment away from checking in on your stable, toggling between different cameras, and checking on each horse.

 If you own the equestrian facility, you’ll have access to the entire property’s camera system.
 But we can help you set user permissions so that those who work in the stalls only have access to stall cameras.
 The footage is stored and accessed through the same network, but we can split authorizations, so individual users only see appropriate cameras.